Education in New Zealand: Early childhood education

+Early childhood education services have to be licensed or certified by the Ministry of Education but are not Government-owned like state schools.

+Licensed early childhood education services and certified playgroups must follow the early childhood education curriculum framework, Te Whāriki.

 Primary and secondary education

 All New Zealand citizens, and those entitled to reside in New Zealand indefinitely, are entitled to free primary and secondary schooling from their 5th birthday until the end of the calendar year following their 19th birthday.
 Education is compulsory between a student's 6th and 16th birthdays; however most students start primary school on (or shortly after) their 5th birthday, and the vast majority (around 84%) stay in school until at least their 17th birthday.
 In exceptional cases, 15-year-olds can apply for an early leaving exemption from the Ministry of Education (MOE).
 Disabled students with special educational needs can attend day specialist schools until the end of the calendar year they turn 21.

 Families wishing to home-school their children can apply for an exemption.
 To get an exemption from enrolment at a registered school, they must satisfy the Secretary of Education that their child will be taught "as regularly and as well as in a registered school".

-There are three main categories of schools in New Zealand: state (public) schools, state-integrated schools (mostly faith-based), and private (independent) schools.
-State schools educate approximately 84.9% of students, state-integrated schools educate 11.3%, and private schools educate 3.6%.

-Years of schooling

-New Zealand schools designate school class levels based on the years of schooling of the student cohort, using 13 academic year levels, numbered 1 through to 13. a system of Forms, Standards and Juniors/Primers was used.

-Students turning five enter at Year 1 if they begin school at the beginning of the school year or before the cut-off date (31 March in legislation, later for most schools).
-Students who turn five late in the year may start in Year 0 or stay in Year 1 for the next school year, depending on their academic progress.
-The Ministry of Education draws a distinction between academic and funding year levels, the latter being based on when a student first starts school—students first starting school after July, who therefore do not appear on the July roll returns, are classified as being in Funding Year 0 that year, and are recorded as being in Year 1 on the next year's roll returns.
+School years and grades

+The New Zealand school year runs from late January to mid-December.
+Schools open for the year between Auckland Anniversary Day (the Monday closest to 29 January) and Waitangi Day (6 February) and close no later than 20 December.
+The year is divided into four terms, with two-week breaks in between.
+These breaks are in April (usually incorporating Easter), July, and September/October.

-Primary education lasts eight years (Years 0–8).
-Depending on the area, the last two years of primary education may be taken at a primary school, at a secondary school, or at a separate intermediate school.
-Primary schools that go up to year 8 are known as full primaries.
+New Zealand primary and secondary schooling has 13 year levels, numbered 1 through 13.
+Primary education lasts eight years (Years 1–8).
+The last two years of primary education (Years 7 and 8) are known as intermediate.
+Depending on the area, Years 7 and 8 may be taken at a primary school (termed a full primary school, in contrast to a Year 1–6 contributing primary school), at a Year 7–13 secondary school, or at a separate intermediate school.
 Students generally transition to secondary education at age 12–13.
 Secondary education, also known as high school or college, lasts five years (Years 9–13).